 On 9 December 2009, the Panel requested the complainant to provide additional information.
 On 30 November 2010 the Panel repeated that request.
 On 14 December 2010, the Panel received a response from the complainant’s wife (the mother of the victim), which was presented on behalf of the complainant.

-On 20 April 2011 the complaint was communicated to the Special Representative of the Secretary-General (SRSG), for UNMIK’s comments on the admissibility of the complaint.
+On 20 April 2011, the complaint was communicated to the Special Representative of the Secretary-General (SRSG), for UNMIK’s comments on the admissibility of the complaint.
 On 2 August 2011 UNMIK provided its response.

 II.
 THE FACTS